owickstrom/gameoflife/README.md

-# Conway's Game Of Life
+# Conway's Game of Life

-This is a simple version of Conway's Game Of Life, written in ClojureScript.
+This is a simple version of Conway's Game of Life, written in ClojureScript.